OleanjiKingCode/CryptoSaves--Contract/README.md

 ## License

-This smart contract is open-source and released under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This smart contract is open-source.

 ## Author